 Ghost Wood Song by Erica Waters

 A teen fiddler uses her secret ability to summon ghosts from their graves in order to help her brother.
-With an LGBTQ+ romance as a subplot, this high school summer reading list pick is fantastic for reluctant readers intrigued by the supernatural.
+With an LGBTQ+ romance as a subplot, this high school summer reading list pick is fantastic for readers intrigued by the supernatural.

 Buy it: Ghost Wood Song